 April is Sexual Assault Awareness Month and Child Abuse Prevention Month.

 April is Sexual Assault Awareness Month and Child Abuse Prevention Month.
 Both of these issues run deep and wide in every community.
 Millions of cases are reported per year and we know many more go unreported.
-Victims of assault may choose to not report due to shame, drug use, not having a clear memory of the event, or because they have been threatened.
+Victims of assault may choose not to report due to shame, drug use, not having a clear memory of the event, or because they have been threatened.

-• More than 1 in 3 women and 1 in 4 men experience sexual assault in their lifetimes
+- More than 1 in 3 women and 1 in 4 men experience sexual assault in their lifetimes

-• The most common age of sexual assault in between the ages 12 and 21
+- The most common age of sexual assault in between the ages 12 and 21

-• Rural areas tend to have more unreported assaults and higher rates of child abuse
+- Rural areas tend to have more unreported assaults and higher rates of child abuse

 Local Resources